Bostic: Fed should avoid 'prematurely' declaring win in jobs battle

-WASHINGTON, June 23 (Reuters) - A spell of high inflation in the U.S. could last as long as 9 months, but the central bank should still avoid declaring victory too soon in the battle to regain 7.5 million jobs lost during the pandemic, Atlanta Federal Reserve president Raphael Bostic said on Wednesday.
+WASHINGTON (Reuters) -A spell of high inflation in the U.S. could last as long as 9 months, but the central bank should still avoid declaring victory too soon in the battle to regain 7.5 million jobs lost during the pandemic, Atlanta Federal Reserve president Raphael Bostic said on Wednesday.

 The recent jump in prices will prove temporary, Bostic said, but “temporary is going to be a little longer than we expected initially...Rather than it being two to three months it may be six to nine months,” Bostic said in an interview with National Public Radio’s Morning Edition.